Bilingual Nursing Fellowship Program (BNFP)

 - Registered nurses (RNs) constitute the largest healthcare occupation, with more than 2.6 million jobs.

 - About 60% of RN jobs are in hospitals.

 - About 8% of jobs were in offices of physicians, 5% in home healthcare services, 5% in nursing care facilities, and 3% in employment services.
-The remainder worked mostly in government agencies, social assistance agencies, and educational services.
+The remainder works in government agencies, social assistance agencies, and educational services.

 - Advancement opportunities may be more limited for those without a BSN or higher.
-Individuals who complete a bachelor’s degree receive more training in communication, leadership, and critical thinking, all of which are becoming more important as nursing practice becomes more complex.
-Additionally, bachelor’s degree programs offer more clinical experience in nonhospital settings.
-A bachelor’s or higher degree is often necessary for administrative positions, research, consulting, and teaching.
+Individuals who complete a bachelor’s degree receive more training in communication, leadership, and critical thinking, all of which are becoming more important as the nursing practice grows more complex.
+Additionally, bachelor’s degree programs offer more clinical experience in non-hospital settings.
+A bachelor’s degree (or higher) is often necessary for administrative positions, research, consulting or teaching.